A Place of Wholeness

 The program mixes active and quiet, expressive and listening, and whole group and individual activities.
 Alternate activities can be substituted for core activities if you feel they better suit the group or if you have additional time.

-In the Teacher Development section of the UUA website, you will find descriptions of a helpful resource book, Sally Patton's Welcoming Children with Special Needs.
+A helpful resource book is Sally Patton's Welcoming Children with Special Needs.
 The congregation’s religious educator is another resource for adaptations to make workshops as accessible as possible.

 As children reach adolescence and their teenage years, their notion of family begins to expand to include their close group of friends.
 At the same time, the home family, whatever shape that comes in, is still a major touchstone in youth’s lives.
 This program is designed to include both the family and friends of participants by consistently asking participants to engage those important people in their lives around the themes and ideas they are exploring.